openconfig/gnoi/packet_link_qualification/index.md

 ### Background

-The link qualification service is meant to provide a way to certify link quality on two devices.
+The link qualification service is provides a way to certify link quality on two devices.
 This service defines a protocol for setting up the peer devices to allow for the generation of packets from one device to another and validate those packets are sent and received, then restoring the devices to